detroit-labs/IRLSize/README.md

 ## Use

+All IRLSize methods have two versions: one that uses `NSMeasurement` in iOS 10/watchOS 3 and later, and one that uses the `IRLRawLengthMeasurement` type (a float measuring meters).

 ### Measuring an On-Screen Element

 To find out the dimensions of a `UIView` in an iOS app, use one of the following